GetDKAN/dkan/docs/components/datastore/geocoder.md

 ### Adding Service API Keys

 The [Geocoder](https://drupal.org/project/geocoder) module supports adding API keys for the Yahoo and Google services.
 Users can sign up for those services and, in Google's case, geocode up to 100,000 addressees per day.

-The Google API key requires the following patch to be added before using: https://drupal.org/comment/8561397#comment-8561397